pfsense/docs/source/dns/dns-forwarder.rst

 servers.
 This way, it is not necessary to configure public DNS servers directly on client systems.

-If the DNS forwarder is enabled, the internal interface IP for pfSense will be handed out to :doc:`DHCP clients </dhcp/dhcp-server>` as a DNS server.
-If the DNS forwarder is disabled, the DNS servers configured on pfSense will be handed out instead.
+If the DNS forwarder is enabled, the internal interface IP for the pfSense® software will be handed out to
+:doc:`DHCP clients </dhcp/dhcp-server>` as a DNS server.
+If the DNS forwarder is disabled, the DNS servers configured on the pfSense device will be handed out instead.

 Optionally, the DNS forwarder can register hostnames from DHCP leases so that local hostnames can be resolved via DNS.
 The same can be done with